jphorner/self-care-center/README.md

 The Self Care Center is a web page which generates random mantras and affirmations at the click of a button.

 ## Usage

+**Installation**
-There is no installation required; all features are contained within the web page.
+- There is no installation required; all features are contained within the web page.

 **Page Load**
 - Upon loading, the page's element containers appear one-by-one.